Jollyfant/NodeJS-RRSM/README.md

 # NodeJS-RRSM
 NodeJS Implementation of RRSM Webservice.
 Returns QuakeML from RRSM database based on the submitted event id.
-The service pipelines is as follows:
+The service pipeline is as follows:

     HTTP Request > SeisComp3 Event SC3ML > xsltproc to QuakeML > HTTP Response

+## Service Requirements

+* NodeJS
+* npm
+* binary installation of xsltproc
+* SeisComp3

+## Installing and running the service

+`npm install` followed by `npm start`

-## Configuration
+## Service Configuration

 * `PORT` - Port to expose the service on
 * `HOST` - Host to expose the service on